carmanaught/workspacebar/README.md

 - Changed workspace click event to use an attached workspace ID property instead of using the label text to select the workspace (credit to gcampax)
 - Added code to identify workspace with no windows, ignoring windows on all workspaces (credit to null4bl3)
 - Added window-create event handling to react to windows being created on unfocused workspaces (again, credit to gcampax)
+- Added window-demands-attention and window-marked-urgent handling to windows demanding attention on unfocused workspaces (triggers along with "window is ready" type of notifications, for instance)

 ## Credits
-Thanks to these people for some code of theirs that I've used
+Thanks to mbokil for the original extension and thanks to these people for some code of theirs that I've used
 - gcampax
 - null4bl3